-Policies and procedures designed to address this risk include maintaining high solvency levels in excess of regulator requirements, holding of highly liquid investments, access to capital of the Company, access to funding of reinsurance recoveries from the Parent.
+Policies and procedures designed within the Company to address this risk including maintaining high solvency levels in excess of regulator requirements and holding of highly liquid assets.
+The Branch has access to capital of the Company and access to funding of reinsurance recoveries from the Parent.